Three Lakes Trail/Appalachian Trail Loop from Dennytown Road

 The Three Lakes Trail now climbs to reach a junction with the red-blazed Charcoal Burners Trail, which leaves to the left.
 Proceed ahead on the blue-blazed trail, which goes through mountain laurel thickets and continues through a grassy area, where it crosses a small stream.
 Just ahead, the yellow-blazed Old Mine Railroad Trail begins to the left.
 Continue along the blue-blazed Three Lakes Trail, which bears right at a fork and heads north on a relatively level footpath.
 Soon, you’ll pass Hidden Lake on the left.

 The A.T. now begins a steady descent.
-At the base of the descent, it skirts a swamp to the right, crossing its outlet stream on rocks.
-Soon, it reaches a junction with the red-blazed Catfish Loop Trail, which leaves to the left at a fork.
-Bear right, continuing on the white-blazed A.T., and in another 0.2 mile you’ll reach the grassy field at Dennytown Road where the hike began.
+At the base of the descent, it skirts a swamp to the right, crossing its outlet stream on rocks, and bears right at a fork. in another 0.2 mile you’ll reach the grassy field at Dennytown Road where the hike began.